rossmoody/rossmoody/README.md

 ## 🔭 I’m currently working on...

+- [Pennyweight](https://pennyweight.app): A jewelry pricing engine that tracks the metal market.

 My open-source side projects.

 - [SVG Gobbler](https://github.com/rossmoody/svg-gobbler): A browser extension that finds vector content in the page and lets you download it or copy it to your clipboard for quick access during development and design.